 Funding for training to teach languages

-If you’re successful in your application to train to teach languages, you could be eligible for a training bursary of up to £25,000.
-You'll be paid this tax-free, so it's the equivalent of a pre-tax and national insurance salary of more than £30,000.
+If you’re successful in your application to train to teach languages, you could be eligible for a tax-free training bursary of up to £25,000 – alternatively you could earn a salary while you train on School Direct (salaried) or with Teach First.

 Bursaries are available for trainee teachers of modern foreign languages, as well as ancient languages.
 The core modern foreign languages are French, German and Spanish.
 Other modern or community languages are Italian, Russian, Mandarin, Japanese, Urdu and Bengali.
 Ancient languages include Latin and Ancient Greek.

 The funding you can receive for training to teach these subjects is as follows:

 - a training bursary of £25,000 if you have a first, 2:1, Master’s or PhD

 - a £20,000 bursary if you have a 2:2